zer0cache/matic-docs/docs/develop/ethereum-matic/tools/widget.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Wallet widget is a light wallet which can be embedded in any sites for executing transaction on Polygon.
-Every widget is identified by an unique name which you can get from **Widget dashboard**
+Wallet widget is a light wallet which can be embedded in any web application for executing bridge transactions - Deposit & Withdraw.

+Every widget is identified by an unique name which you can get from [Widget dashboard](https://wallet.polygon.technology/widget-dashboard) .

 ### Widget dashboard

 Widget can be created from the widget dashboard page in the wallet application.
 It allows the user to create a new widget with some customisable options.

-Once the widget is created, You can copy code snippet and add it in your application or only get the id and configure by yourself.
+Once the widget is created, You can copy code snippet and add it in your application or use the widget name and configure by yourself.

+Here is link to widget dashboard - https://wallet.polygon.technology/widget-dashboard

 ## Install